Joseph Bouchette

 Lt.-Colonel Joseph Bouchette (/fr/; May 14, 1774 – April 8, 1841) was the Canadian Surveyor-General of British North America.
 His book, Topographical Description of the Province of Lower Canada was published at London in 1815 and also translated into French.
 It contained the sum knowledge of the territory at that time.
 The township of Bouchette, Quebec, was named for him.
 During the War of 1812 he raised and commanded the Quebec Volunteers.
 In 1813, he was gazetted Lt.
-Colonel on the Staff of Governor-General Sir George Prévost.
+Colonel on the Staff of Governor-General Sir George Prevost.

 Background

 Born at Quebec City in 1774, he was the son of Colonel Jean-Baptiste Bouchette, a topographer, and Marie Angelique Duhamel, daughter of Captain Julien Duhamel (1723-1778), of Quebec City.
 In 1775, his father rescued General Guy Carleton, Commander-in-Chief of the British Forces in North America, by navigating him and his family along the Saint Lawrence River from Montreal, through the American lines, and up to Quebec.
 This bold move reversed the outcome of the Battle of Quebec (1775), and for his part Joseph's father was handsomely rewarded with nearly 6,000 acres of land and considerable military advancements by the grateful Governor, Sir John Graves Simcoe.
 Like his father, Joseph Bouchette's career would be marked by a tradition of loyalty and devoted service to his country.